Introduction

 - Restore the table using

-FSCK REPAIR TABLE
+FSCK REPAIR TABLE:

 SET spark.databricks.delta.retentionDurationCheck.enabled = false;